Cecca/ugraph/README.md

        between the node and its cluster center

 These files are suitable to be further processed with software such as [pandas](http://pandas.pydata.org/).

+The `scripts/mcl.py` script is a wrapper around the [MCL](https://micans.org/mcl/) executable that presents the clusterings computed by MCL in this JSON format, thus allowing uniform analysis.